VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Factor Graph Formulation

 As detailed in Appendix \ref{sec:derivation-leg-odo-velocity}, the noise terms from \Equation \eqref{eq:legodo-single-leg} can be separated, so the measurement can be expressed as:

 where $\hessian{\cdot} \in \Real^{3 \times 3 \times 3}$ is the Hessian of the forward kinematics function, $\fkp(\jp)$.

-\Equation \eqref{eq:legodo-with-noise} is valid only when the leg $s$ is in contact with the ground.
+Equation \eqref{eq:legodo-with-noise} is valid only when the leg $s$ is in contact with the ground.
 Since foot contacts happen intermittently while the robot walks, multiple legs can be in contact simultaneously.
 As each velocity measurement from \Equation \eqref{eq:legodo-with-noise} is associated with a Gaussian noise term $\etav_s$, it would be possible to add to the graph one independent velocity measurement per stance leg.
-This would however unnecessarily increase the graph complexity, as a closed form for fusing the measurements from the stance legs into one can be computed instead \cite{barfoot2014tro}.
-As $\etav_s$ is a linear combination of zero-mean Gaussians, it is also a zero-mean Gaussian with covariance $\Sigma_s$.
-As a result, a combined velocity measurement for all the stance legs can then be computed as a weighted average of the velocity measurements of each stance leg, based on the information matrix $\InfoMat_s = \Cov_s^{-1}$.
+This would, however, unnecessarily increase the graph complexity, as a closed form for fusing the measurements from the stance legs into one can be computed instead \cite{barfoot2014tro}.
+Additionally, treating the leg velocities separately would require explicit handling of contact switching every time a new step is made to ensure all measurements are used \cite{Hartley2018b}.

+From \Equation \eqref{eq:etav}, since $\etav_s$ is a linear combination of zero-mean Gaussians, it is also a zero-mean Gaussian with covariance $\Cov_s$.
+Therefore, a combined velocity measurement for all the stance legs can then be computed as a weighted average of the velocity measurements of each stance leg, based on the information matrix $\InfoMat_s = \Cov_s^{-1}$:

 where the compound velocity measurement noise $\etav$ is sampled from a zero-mean Gaussian with covariance $\Cov_v$.